Skip to main content

 Procedure

-• Select the file in the project navigator.
+• Select the file in the Project Navigator.

-• Select the project or model in the model navigator.
+• Select the project or model in the Model Navigator.

 • Click [Team Collaboration] > [Sync Repository] > [Commit Log] from the ribbon.